twitchdev/issues/.github/ISSUE_TEMPLATE/helix-bug-report.md

 ---
-name: Helix Bug Report
+name: Twitch API Bug Report
-about: A bug has been found for the API endpoints in the "helix" namespace.
+about: Report a bug related to API endpoints in the "helix" namespace.
 title: ''
-labels: 'product: helix'
+labels: 'product: api'
 assignees: ''

 ---